lian131622/DeconvolutionReview/README.md

-# Deconvolution Algorithms review for US and THz NDE applications
+# Deconvolution Algorithms review for UT and THz NDE applications

-This repository provides a comprehensive review and implementation of deconvolution algorithms for Ultrasonic (US) and Terahertz (THz) Non-Destructive Evaluation (NDE) applications.
+This repository provides a comprehensive review and implementation of deconvolution algorithms for Ultrasonic Testing (UT) and Terahertz (THz) Non-Destructive Evaluation (NDE) applications.
 The codebase includes scripts for generating synthetic signals, adding noise, and benchmarking various deconvolution methods such as OMP, MUSIC, L1, and AR algorithms.

 ### Features